delivervaluedaily/manifesto/README.md

 ## But... does this risk reducing quality?

-- 🎩 Maintain quality by having small aims in terms of features
+- 🎩 Maintain standards by including time for quality

 No!
-This is not about cutting corners, this is about choosing the _smallest_ pieces of work that you can complete each day at the quality level you decide is appropriate in order to provide value.
+This is not about cutting corners, this is choosing the _smallest_ pieces of work you can complete in a day that provide value at the quality level you decide is appropriate.

 ## But...
 I won't be able to keep up by delivering every day